nystudio107/craft-scripts/README.md

 `LOCAL_MYSQL_CMD` is the command for the local mysql executable, normally just `mysql`.
 It is provided because some setups like MAMP require a full path to a copy of `mysql` inside of the application bundle.

+`LOCAL_MYSQLDUMP_CMD` is the command for the local mysqldump executable, normally just `mysqldump`.
+It is provided because some setups like MAMP require a full path to a copy of `mysqldump` inside of the application bundle.

 #### Remote Settings

 All settings that are prefaced with `REMOTE_` refer to the remote environment where assets and the database will be pulled from.